MSW Instantons

 We can also consider the more abstract point of view.
 The partition function is a section of a line bundle on the intermediate Jacobian, which we need to specify.
 We can do this the same way as for Riemann surfaces.
 The Hodge $*$-operator induces a complex structure on the Jacobian.
 This is also known as the Weil complex structure.
 The intersection pairing induces a principal polarization $\omega$.
 The line bundle is defined by specifying the phases $\phi =\pm 1$, subject to \be \phi(a+b) = (-1)^{\omega(a,b)}\phi(a)\phi(b), \qquad \phi(1) = (-1)^{2\alpha}, \quad \phi(\tau) = (-1)^{2\beta} \ee which give the monodromies, and Chern class $\omega$, which is positive definite.
 By the index theorem, for each spin structure we get a unique theta function, corresponding to the unique holomorphic section of the line bundle, which we identify with the partition function.

 There is another well-known version of the Jacobian with a different complex structure, known as the Griffiths Jacobian.
 It corresponds to an involution with the same eigenvalue for $H^{3,0}(M5)$ and $H^{2,1}(M5)$.
 The Griffiths Jacobian is known to vary nicely in holomorphic families.
-For Calabi-Yau three-folds for instance this can be seen in the special geometry relations: \be \int_{A^i} \Omega = z^i, \quad \int_{B_j} \Omega = \del {\cal F}/\del z^j \ee The differentials $\del_i \Omega$ span $H^{3,0}+ H^{2,1}$, and the period matrix $\tau_{ij} =\del_i\del_j{\cal F}$ depends holomorphically on the $z^i$.
-(In special geometry the overall rescaling of the $z^i$ is considered a gauge symmetry, but in our situation it is a physical modulus and corresponds to moving the $M5$ in the normal direction).
+For Calabi-Yau three-folds for instance this can be seen by writing it as \be {\cal J}(M5) \ = \ H^3_{\bf C}/F^2H^3_{\bf C} + H^3_{\bf Z} \ee where $F^\bullet H^3_{\bf C}$ denotes the Hodge filtration on $H^3(M5)$.
+It is a standard fact of Hodge theory that although the individual $h^{p,q}$ do not vary holomorphically, the Hodge filtration does, and thus by the above expression so does the Griffiths Jacobian ${\cal J}(M5)$.
 However if $h^{3,0}$ and $h^{2,1}$ are both non-zero, then $\omega$ is not positive definite.
 As a result, instead of having a section, ${\cal L}$ has higher cohomology and the theta function does not exist.
 If we would try to construct it as a series as we did earlier but instead with the indefinite norm, we would find that the series diverges.

 The theta functions on the Weil Jacobian do not suffer from this, as we might expect physically.
 However there is a price to pay; unlike the Griffiths Jacobian, the Weil Jacobian generally does not vary holomorphically in families.
 As we can see from the Calabi-Yau example above, in the Weil complex structure the period matrix $\tau$ is not a holomorphic function of the moduli.
 In other words, in general the partition function of a chiral two-form suffers from a holomorphic anomaly.
 The remaining contributions to the partition function from the scalars and fermions appear to vary holomorphically.